smart-edge-open/ido-specs/doc/flavors.md

 This deployment flavor enables the following ingredients:

 - Node feature discovery
-- Kubernetes CNI: calico and SRIOV.
+- Kubernetes CNI: calico and SR-IOV.
 - Kubernetes Device Plugin
 - Telemetry
 - HugePages of size 1Gi and the amount of HugePages as 10G for the nodes